 3) More About Music:

 The music determines the appropriate corresponding dance you do.
 So, if you don’t already dance, you probably don’t know what music goes with which dances.
 “Slow Music” could be Ballroom Foxtrot or Waltz, Latin Rumba, Slow Swing or Night Club 2-step.
 It could also be just nice song to listen to, but not dance friendly.
 There is just some music you can’t or shouldn’t dance to.
+That is why having more than one selection to choose from is important.

 4) The Space: